pyth-network/pyth-gitbook/consumers/aptos.md

 ### Networks

-Pyth is currently live on Aptos Testnet, and will be available on Aptos Mainnet as soon as the chain is live.
+Pyth is currently deployed on Aptos Testnet, and will be available on Aptos Mainnet as soon as the chain is live.

 ### Addresses